 ABOUT THE MASTER OF ARTS IN COUNSELING

-Students have the opportunity to take courses on each of LR’s campuses, in Hickory, Asheville, or Columbia.
-The curriculum at all sites is identical and students have the opportunity to interact with the LR faculty at all locations.
-Upon receiving the Master of Arts degree in counseling, students will meet course work requirements for eligibility to take the examination to become a National Board Certified Counselor (NCC) and Licensed Professional Counselor (LPC) in the state of North Carolina and South Carolina.
-Students satisfactorily completing the School Counseling program requirements and receiving a passing score on the PRAXIS specialty examination will be eligible for licensure as a school counselor in North Carolina.
+Upon receiving a Master of Arts in Counseling degree, students meet coursework requirements for eligibility to take the examination to become a National Certified Counselor (NCC) and Licensed Professional Counselor (LPC) in the state of North and South Carolina.
+Students satisfactorily completing the School Counseling program requirements and receiving a passing score on the PRAXIS specialty examination are eligible for licensure as a school counselor in North Carolina.

 - 61 credit hours required for completion of both the Clinical Mental Health Counseling and School Counseling degree tracks.